yingweiy/CarND-Traffic-Sign-Classifier-Project/report.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+The first convolution layer outputs from six filters are extracted and illustrated as shown below:

+![alt text][image3]

+* FeatureMap0: It seems the text "STOP" is enhanced.
+* FeatureMap1: This filter appears to extract the derivatives of the image,
+* FeatureMap2: This filter has a preference of 40-45 degree angle features.
+* FeatureMap3: This appears to be the reverse of FeatureMap1.
+* FeatureMap4: This filter highlights the stright lines of horizontal or vertical oriented patterns.
+* FeatureMap5: This filter extract high frequency vertical lines.